 In this deck The Fool’s journey begins with a step into a wormhole in the fabric of space-time.
 Along the way the whole of creation is witnessed and a never-ending panorama of cognitive imagery is encountered: the Tabula Mundi or “picture of the world”.
 With tarot we hold a Universe in our hands.

-Tabula Mundi is a new tarot deck by M. M. Meleen, creator of the Rosetta Tarot.
+Tabula Mundi is a modern esoteric tarot deck by M. M. Meleen, creator of the Rosetta Tarot.